rebeccakibisu/phase1project/README.md

 Contributions are welcome!
 If you'd like to improve this tool, please fork the repo, create a branch, make your changes, and submit a pull request.
+Please acknowledge me as the auther.
 ---

 ##  Contact

 For questions, feedback, or collaboration:
-reach out through my github user name rebeccakibisu
+reach out through github.
+My user name is rebeccakibisu.